samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ### Incorporating New Players

-When introducing a new player to the group, revisit the group’s expectations and limits (see “[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)” in [chapter 1](/sources/dnd/dmg-2024/the-basics)).
+When introducing a new player to the group, revisit the group’s expectations and limits (see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)).
 Then have the new player create a character who is the same level as the other characters in the adventuring party.

 If the new player has never played D&D before and the rest of the group is higher than level 4, consider taking a short break from the campaign and having everyone play a new level 1 character for a session or two while the new player learns the ropes.
 (This can also be a good opportunity for another player to take a turn as DM.)